Charlotte Mason Complete Homeschool Printable Planner

 The Charlotte Mason Homeschool Printable Planner PDF download includes:

-- A lovely cover page with blank dates so that you can use the planner over each year
+- A simple cover page with blank dates so that you can use the planner over each year

 - A child evaluation sheet with spots for strengths, areas that need work, a scripture to pray for your child, and a place to record your favorite part of the child’s personality